joerisner/todos/README.md

 # todos

-Simple todos app in Rails using Hotwire, Turbo, Stimulus, and Tailwind as a CSS processor
+Simple todos app in Rails using Hotwire, Turbo, and Tailwind as a CSS processor - without the need for a single line of custom JavaScript.

 # Getting started